• Home

 5 Ways a Tenant Rep Can Save You Money

-Posted by admin - January 16, 2014 - In the News, News Releases, Tour
+Posted in In the News, News Releases, Tour On

 1. The leasing process is generally complex.
 After labor cost, your investment in office space may be your most expensive line item and decisions you make will have an impact on your company’s profitability.
 The tenant representative is your guide through the process.